-Corn, beans, rice, pork, beef, chicken, cheese and tortillas form the backbone of most Guatemalan cuisine.
+Corn, beans, rice, pork, beef, chicken, cheese, and tortillas form the backbone of most Guatemalan cuisine.
 Meat stews (caldos) and soups (sopas) are easily the most popular dishes among locals.
 If you order roast chicken, don't be startled if your Guatemala meal comes with the feet still attached (rare, but not unknown).

-Three of the main guatemalan dishes:
+Three of the main Guatemalan dishes:

-- Kak’ik: A traditional Mayan turkey soup, with spices like coriander, achiote, and chile peppers.
+- Kak’ik: A traditional Mayan turkey soup with spices like coriander, achiote, and chile peppers.
 A must-try.

-Snacks & Sides in Guatemala:
+Snacks and Sides

-- Spiced mango: Sliced green mango, seasoned with chili and lime.
-Sold from street carts.
+- Spiced mango: Sliced green mango, seasoned with chili and lime, sold from street carts.

 - Tortillas: Thin, flat corn cakes, a staple in Guatemala food.
 As cheap as five cents on the street.

-- Elotes: Roast ears of corn with cheese, lime, chili and butter or mayonnaise.
+- Elotes: Roast ears of corn with cheese, lime, chili, and butter or mayonnaise.

-Where to Eat & What You'll Pay:
+Where to Eat and What You'll Pay